QuickBooks for Law Firms: How to Configure It Correctly

 Frequently Asked Questions

-• Create separate bank accounts for trust and operating funds.
+• Create separate bank accounts for trust (IOLTA) and operating funds.
 Add a trust liability account that matches your trust bank balance.
 Configure client-level tracking through sub-accounts, classes, or practice management integration.
-Record all trust transactions with proper debits and credits maintaining the trust liability balance.
+Record all trust transactions with proper debits and credits that maintain the trust liability balance.
+This structure supports the three-way reconciliation that state bars require under Rule 1.15.

-• QuickBooks Online Simple Start or Essentials works for most law firms.
-QBO offers cloud access, automatic updates, and better integration with legal practice management software like Clio and MyCase.
-Desktop versions work but integrate less smoothly with modern legal software.
+• QuickBooks Online is the right choice for most law firms.
+QBO offers cloud access, automatic updates, bank feed connections, and better integration with legal practice management software like Clio and MyCase.
+Desktop versions work but integrate less smoothly with modern legal software and are being phased out by Intuit.

-• QuickBooks produces bank balance and book balance automatically.
-Client-level balance tracking requires additional configuration through sub-accounts, classes, or practice management integration.
-With proper setup, QuickBooks supports complete three-way reconciliation documentation.
+• QuickBooks produces your bank balance and book balance automatically.
+Client-level balance tracking, the third component of three-way reconciliation, requires additional configuration through sub-accounts, classes, or practice management integration.
+With proper setup, QuickBooks supports complete three-way reconciliation documentation for state bar compliance.

-• DIY setup works if you understand trust accounting requirements and legal chart of accounts needs.
+• DIY setup works if you understand trust accounting requirements, Rule 1.15 compliance, and legal chart of accounts needs.
 Professional configuration ($500-1,500) makes sense if you lack legal bookkeeping knowledge or want it done correctly the first time.
-Many bookkeeping providers include setup in onboarding.
+Many legal bookkeeping providers include QuickBooks setup as part of their onboarding process.

-• Monthly reports should include P&L, balance sheet, cash flow statement, trust reconciliation, and accounts receivable aging.
+• Monthly reports should include profit and loss, balance sheet, cash flow statement, trust reconciliation (three-way), and accounts receivable aging.
 Periodic reports should cover practice area profitability, attorney productivity, and client profitability.
-If QuickBooks can't produce these, configuration is incomplete.
+If your QuickBooks cannot produce these reports, your configuration is incomplete.

-• Struggles stem from improper configuration, not software limitations.
-Default QuickBooks lacks trust account structure, legal chart of accounts, and client-level tracking.
-Without legal-specific setup, firms can't maintain compliance or produce meaningful reports.
+• Failures come from improper configuration, not software limitations.
+Default QuickBooks lacks trust account structure, a legal-specific chart of accounts, and client-level trust tracking.
+Without legal-specific setup, firms cannot maintain IOLTA compliance, complete three-way reconciliation, or produce the trust reports state bars require during audits.

-• QuickBooks Online runs $30-90/month depending on tier.
+• QuickBooks Online runs $38-275/month depending on tier.
+Simple Start ($38/month) covers most solo attorneys.
+Essentials ($75/month) adds multi-user access.
 Professional configuration adds $500-1,500 one-time.
-Ongoing legal bookkeeping support costs $750-1,500/month.
-Total investment is modest compared to compliance failure costs or legal-specific platform pricing.
+Ongoing legal bookkeeping support costs $600-1,500/month.
+Total investment is modest compared to the cost of compliance failures or legal-specific platform pricing.

 Previous